artela-network/artela-docs/docs/develop/node/testnet-setup/index.md

 ### 4).
 Copy the node configuration to your devices

-Copy each of the node configuretions in `artela/testenet/` to the device.
+Copy each of the node configurations in `artela/testnet/` to the device.

 ```bash
 scp ./testnet/node0/artelad/* user@your-device-0:~/.artelad/